helfer/flexible-spark-streaming/README.md

 You can install virtualenv on Ubuntu by running `pip install virtualenv`.
-Then, download and install Python 2.7.9 to a specified directory so that it doesn't interfere with your system's current Python installation (e.g. /usr/local/lib/ python2.7.9).
-Within the source code directory of this repository, create a virtual environment by running `virtualenv -p /path/to/your/python2.7.9/ interpreter venv`.
+Then, download and install Python 2.7.9 to a specified directory so that it doesn't interfere with your system's current Python installation (e.g.
+/usr/local/lib/python2.7.9).
+Within the source code directory of this repository, create a virtual environment by running `virtualenv -p /path/to/your/python2.7.9/interpreter venv`.
 For example:

     > virtualenv -p /usr/local/lib/python2.7.9/bin/python venv